 Once the keys had been fetched from Warwickshire we fuelled up, watered up and generally inspected and made ready but decided to wait until the following day to make our maiden voyage down to our moorings at Abingdon Marina.

 We arrived early on Feb 5th 2009 to find a good 6 inches of snow covering the boat.
 We were keen to get going and not get stuck in Eynsham, possibly for weeks, and so decided to brave the weather.
-However, we first had to fix the gas leak that hit C in the face as he opened the bow doors.
+However, we first had to fix the gas leak that hit Charles in the face as he opened the bow doors.
 The river was flowing quite strongly and only 1 lockkeeper was on duty.
 With hindsight these were difficult conditions in which to make a maiden voyage in a boat which had not even had a river trial!
-But the snowbound scenery all around was glorious, pity about the dead camera, and we finally made it to Abingdon as it was getting dark at 5 pm.
+But the snowbound scenery all around was glorious, a pity about the dead camera, and we finally made it to Abingdon as it was getting dark at 5 pm.

 The next year was spent in Abingdon finishing the interior, painting and furnishing and making plenty of impromptu river trips in between.
 Our first extended two week trip in May 2009 was down the Kennet and Avon to Great Bedwyn and back, which proved harder work than we had expected.